Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 Let's define the columns component:

-- Let's go for the style.
+- Let's go for the styling.
-- In our case the column component will receive from the container its name and a list of tasks (we will call it _content_, how to name variables / components / folders, takes a lot of discussion and study, it is very important, perhaps one more name appropriate could be _cardContentCollection_).
+- In our case the column component will receive from the container its name and a list of tasks (we will call that: _content_, how to name variables / components / folders, takes a lot of discussion and study, perhaps a more name appropriate could be _cardContentCollection_).

 About the style:

-- The column is going to be another flex container.
+- The column is going to be a flex container.

-- For the test it will have a fixed width (point a fine hammer and then add media queries to set a relative width or by percentages).
+- For the sake of simplicity it will have a fixed width (add a big TODO here, just to enhance this in the future, and for instance include some _media queries_ and different card sizes, depending on the screen size).

-- We will put _overflow_ in case there are more _cards_ than space in the column (fine hammer everything, resolve this when it is integrated into real)
+- We will add _overflow_ in case there are more _cards_ than space in the column (one more big TODO, just to cover it later on).

-- We add a background color to each column (EVERYTHING fine hammer here, either in the real application use the colors that come, or expose a CSS / theming API or through HTML variables).
+- We add a background color to each column (one more TODO, in the future this colors should come from some theming or API).

-- We give the height 100% of the height of the parent container.
+- We will take 100% 100% of the parent container.

 _./src/kanban/column/column.component.module.css_